 This radio is produced by NSF in The Netherlands in 1945-1946 under a Philips license and is electrically equivalent to the Philips model 208U.
 However, the cabinet is different (material is wood, whereas the original 208U is constructed from bakelite).

-Detail of dial, depicting station "Herrijzend Nederland"
+Detail of dial, depicting station "Herrijzend Nederland" at 420 meter.

 The NSF model H. 54U is an example of a radio using the following set of tubes: UCH21, UCH21, UBL21 and UY1N.
 Some collectors call such a radio a "European 4-tube" or the "Four Tube Circuit".
-More information on this subject can be found on the following site: Gerard's Radio Corner (Article: Four Tube Circuit).

 E-mail comments to: mail@oldradios.nl